-- 1. All plant material removed from a project in which the Planning Director has approved the landscape plan shall be replaced with the following replacement sizes: shrubs (5-gallon size), groundcover (flats).
-Replacement of trees shall be as specified in Section I, below. - 2.
-Tree removal shall be limited to trees which are in poor health, structurally distressed, or unsafe and shall be in compliance with the regulations and procedures for tree preservation and protection in Title 19 of the Sacramento County Code.
+- 1. All required plant material removed shall be replaced with the following replacement sizes: shrubs (5-gallon size), groundcover (flats).
+Replacement of trees shall be as specified in Section 5.2.4.I. - 2.
+Tree removal shall be limited to trees which are in poor health, structurally distressed, or imminently hazardous to persons or property and shall be in compliance with the regulations and procedures for tree preservation and protection in Title 19 of the Sacramento County Code.
 The removal of a tree shall be the final recourse upon determining that it is infeasible to save the tree by any other method (e.g., pruning, treatment of diseases, fertilizing).
 Prior to the removal of any tree, a Tree Removal Permit shall be approved by the Planning Director and the County Tree Coordinator or his/her designee. - 3.
-The following information shall be required: - a.
-A statement of the health and condition of the trees to be removed by a Certified Arborist or licensed Landscape Architect; - b.
+The following information shall be required: - A statement of the health and condition of the trees to be removed by a Certified Arborist or licensed Landscape Architect; - b.
 Reasons for removal; and - c.
 Landscape Plan indicating size, quantity, species, and location of the trees to be removed and replaced. - 4.
-Failure to obtain an approved tree removal permit prior to removing a tree shall require the owner of the project to replace the removed tree as stated in the Replanting Requirements in Section I., below.
+Failure to obtain an approved tree removal permit prior to removing a tree shall require the owner of the project to replace the removed tree as stated in the Replanting Requirements in Section 5.2.4.1.

-5.2.4.1.
-Replanting Requirements and Replacement Fee
+5.2.4.l.
+Replanting Requirements and Replacement Fee [Amended 07-16-2020]

-1. Replacement trees shall be required for trees removed with or without a Tree Removal Permit, as set forth in Table 5.3.
+Replacement trees shall be required for trees removed with or without a Tree Removal Permit, as set forth below.

-- 2. Trees removed with a Tree Removal Permit shall be replaced by 24-inch box specimen trees.
+- 1. Trees removed with a Tree Removal Permit shall be replaced by 24-inch box specimen trees.
 A 15-gallon size tree may be used as a replacement tree with an additional replacement fee.
 The replacement fee is based on the difference of the wholesale value between a 24-inch box and a 15-gallon tree as set forth in a fee schedule approved by the Board of Supervisors.
-The replacement fee may be waived by the Planning Director if the loss of the tree resulted from causes completely out of the control of the property owner. - 3.
+The replacement fee may be waived by the Planning Director if the loss of the tree resulted from causes completely out of the control of the property owner. - 2.
 Trees removed without a Tree Removal Permit or severely and improperly trimmed with or without a Tree Pruning Permit shall be replaced and a replacement fee may be required.
-The replacement tree is based according to the size of the tree removed or damaged as indicated in Table 5.2 below.
+The replacement tree is based according to the size of the tree removed or damaged as indicated in Table 5.3.

+Table 5.3

 SIZE OF REQUIRED REPLACEMENT TREES

 Size of Damaged/Removed Tree Replacement Tree Required

 2 inches 24-inch box

 4 inches 36-inch box

 6 inches or greater 48-inch box

-- 4. A 15-gallon size tree may be used as a replacement with an additional replacement fee, as set forth in a fee schedule approved by the Board of Supervisors.
+- 3. A 15-gallon size tree may be used as a replacement with an additional replacement fee, as set forth in a fee schedule approved by the Board of Supervisors.
 Replacement fees shall be deposited into a Parking Lot Shade Tree Violation account.
-Fees shall be used for tree planting/tree care on public property and for public education on tree planting and care, as determined by the Board of Supervisors. - 5.
+Fees shall be used for tree planting/tree care on public property and for public education on tree planting and care, as determined by the Board of Supervisors. - 4.
 Mitigation Monitoring and Reporting Program (MMRP).
 Prior to accepting an application for tree removal or pruning, the County Tree Coordinator, or his or her designee shall determine if there is an active MMRP that affects the proposal.
 If there is an active MMRP an application will not be required and the applicant is to be referred to the Sacramento County Division of Planning and Environmental Review.